pragma-/Plang/README.md

 any value | String | A String containing an Array constructor

 ##### Map()
-Converting to `Map` from type T with value X produces an `Map` with value M:
+Converting to `Map` from type T with value X produces an `Map` with the following values:

 From Type T | With Value X | Value of Map
 --- | --- | ---
 String | A String containing an Map constructor | An Map containing elements of the Map constructor Map | any value | that value

-Converting from `Map` with value M to type T produces a T with value X:
+Converting from `Map` with value M to type T produces a T with the following values:

 Value of Map | To Type T | Value of T
 --- | --- | ---